brendan-rius/brendan-rius.github.io/_posts/2014-12-26-heartbleed-bug.md

 #### Notes

 [^1]: here you can see that, fortunately, the size is encoded on two bytes, so the size can be up to <span>$$ 2^{16} = 65536$$</span> bytes, ~64kB).
 Thus the leak cannot be bigger than 64kB.
-That is why you should carefully choose your data types defore writing code.
+That is why you should carefully choose your data types before writing code.
 Imagine how worse the bug would have been is the size was encoded on 4 bytes (~4MB)
 [^2]: the code can be found on [Github][github]

 [github]: https://github.com/openssl/openssl/blob/731f431497f463f3a2a97236fe0187b11c44aead/ssl/d1_both.c